-Upon the recommendation of our Audit Committee, our Board of Directors has engaged Assurance Dimensions as our principal independent auditors for the fiscal year ending December 31, 2023, subject to ratification by the stockholders.
+Upon the recommendation of our Audit Committee, our Board of Directors has engaged Assurance Dimensions Inc. ("Assurance Dimensions") as our principal independent auditors for the fiscal year ending December 31, 2024.
 Assurance Dimensions has been our independent auditors since November 10, 2022.